lloydtorres/lloydtorres.github.io/myodialer.md

 <div class="row paddown paddup">
     <div class="col-sm-8 hidden-xs">
         <div class="featuretext-md">
-            <p>Customize your experience — <span class="cyan-emph">Myo Dialer</span> lets you reject calls with your fist*, start all calls sent from the app on speakerphone, and get notified on incoming calls by vibrating your Myo armband.</p>
+            <p>Control your phone calls with the Myo armband — <span class="cyan-emph">Myo Dialer</span> lets you reject calls with your fist and toggle speakerphone and microphone with a wave of your hand.*</p>
         </div>

         <div class="featuretext-sm">